MIT-Emerging-Talent/2024-group-03-cdsp/4_communicating_results/retrospective_of_4_communicating_results.md

 This milestone focuses on the Communicating Results phase of the project.

 ## Acheivements
 1- We worked on fixing our repositry's main structure.
 2- We worked on creating our Artifact
-3- We worked on describing and identifing our target audience 4- We worked on the script for our final presentation 5- We worked on finalizing the ChatGPT-simulation analysis
+3- We worked on describing and identifing our target audience
+4- We worked on the script for our final presentation
+5- We worked on finalizing the ChatGPT-simulation analysis

 ## Challenges Faced
-NA
+Coming up with the artifact was a big challenge that required a lot of brainstorming.
+We faced problems in finding a time where enough people in the team was available to meet.

 ## Team Dynamics and Collaboration
 Some team members where not available, but still the work flow has been good and the rest of the team is participating perfectly.
-We have two meetings per week, which through we discuss what needs to be done through out the milestone and the team divides the work between them
+We have two meetings per week, which through we discuss what needs to be done through out the milestone and the team divides the work between them.

 ## Conclusions
 At the end of this project.
 We think it was a great experience and a lot of new tools and communication ways where developed to each of the members